 2) Wool Carder Bee (Anthidium manicatum)

 We need records of this bee from Staten Island.
-Look for this bee visiting lambs ear or other woolly-leaved plants – they are active right now!
+Look for this bee visiting lambs ear or other woolly-leaved plants.

 3) Leaf-cutter Bee (Anthidium oblongatum)